 1 – Scripture

-Write down the passage/s that “jumped off the page” or had an impact on you.
+To start off your SOAP devotion, write down the passage/s that “jumped off the page” or had an impact on you.
 You’d be surprised that sometimes even in just re-writing the Bible verses, God can show you something new.

 2 – Observation

 From this passage, write down your observations.
 Be a ‘detective’ and note down things you can glean from the passage you read as part of your SOAP devotion.
 What do you see?
 Who is the audience?
 Who is writing?
 What was the situation when it was being written?
 Are there commands mentioned?
 Are there reminders?
 Are there promises to claim?
 Are there sins to avoid?
 Are there repeated words?